knative/docs/docs/eventing/event-registry.md

 ## Subscribing to events

-Now that you know what events can be consumed from the Brokers' event meshes, they you can create Triggers to subscribe to particular events.
+Now that you know what events can be consumed from the Brokers' event meshes, you can create Triggers to subscribe to particular events.

 Here are a few example Triggers that subscribe to events using exact matching on `type` and/or `source`, based on the above registry output:

-1. Subscribes to GitHub push requests from any `source`.
+1. Subscribes to GitHub *pushes* from any source.

     ```yaml
     apiVersion: eventing.knative.dev/v1alpha1